SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 | EA-series   |  apx.
 6.4 us |  approx. 5.6 us | Approximately     12 us |              15 | 1 + SAMPDUR           |

 On the 2-series, we are at least given some numbers: 8pF for the sample and hold cap, and 10k input resistance so a 10k source impedance would give 0.16us time constant, implying that even a 4 ADC clock sampling time is excessive, but at such clock speeds, impedance much above that would need a longer sampling period.
-You probab

 ### analogReadEnh(pin, res=ADC_NATIVE_RESOLUTION, gain=0)
 Enhanced `analogRead()` - Perform a single-ended read on the specified pin. `res` is resolution in bits, which may range from 8 to `ADC_MAX_OVERSAMPLED_RESOLUTION`.
 This maximum is 13 bits for 0/1-series parts, and 17 for 2-series.
 If this is less than the native ADC resolution, that resolution is used, and then it is right-shifted 1, 2, or 3 times; if it is more than the native resolution, the accumulation option which will take 4<sup>n</sup> samples (where `n` is `res` native resolution) is selected.
 Note that maximum sample burst reads are not instantaneous, and in the most extreme cases can take milliseconds.
 Depending on the nature of the signal - or the realtime demands of your application - the time required for all those samples may limit the resolution that is acceptable.
 The accumulated result is then decimated (rightshifted n places) to yield a result with the requested resolution, which is returned.
 See [Atmel app note AVR121](https://ww1.microchip.com/downloads/en/appnotes/doc8003.pdf) - the specific case of the new ADC on the Ex and tinyAVR 2-series is discussed in the newer DS40002200 from Microchip, but it is a rather vapid document).
 Alternately, to get the raw accumulated ADC readings, pass one of the `ADC_ACC_n` constants for the second argument where `n` is a power of 2 up to 64 (0/1-series), or up to 1024 (2-series).
 Be aware that the lowest bits of a raw accumulated reading should not be trusted.; they're noise, not data (which is why the decimation step is needed, and why 4x the samples are required for every extra bit of resolution instead of 2x).
 On 2-series parts *the PGA can be used for single ended measurements*.
 Valid options for gain on the 2-series are 0 (PGA disabled, default), 1 (unity gain - may be appropriate under some circumstances, though I don't know what those are), or powers of 2 up to 16 (for 2x to 16x gain).
 On AVR Dx and tinyAVR 0/1-series parts, the gain argument should be omitted or 0; these do not have a PGA.